CaiqueCoelho/deep-learning/dlai/README.md

 # My practice - Coursera.org DeepLearning.AI Specialization

 ### Date: Sept 2020 update.
 All notebooks behind paywall now, audit option is closed.
-    Will download all notebooks, and move on to **fast.ai Practical Deep Learning for Coders***.
+Will download all notebooks, and move on to
+**fast.ai Practical Deep Learning for Coders**

 ### Author: Jennifer E Yoon